Weobley High School

 - Ensure that pupils act as appropriate ambassadors for the school on e.g. school trips, work placements, sports events and journeys to and from school

-The Behaviour Policy sets out clearly a Code of Conduct for pupils to follow.
-The six rules for school and classroom conduct are based upon commonly accepted principles.
-The code will be taught to all pupils so that they clearly understand what the school requires from them.
-The aim is for pupils to recognise that they choose their behaviour and that a positive choice to support the school’s Code of Conduct will lead to rewards.
+The Behaviour Policy sets out clearly a Behaviour Code for pupils to follow.
+The rules for school and classroom conduct are based upon commonly accepted principles.
+The code will be taught to all pupils so that they clearly understand what is required.
+The aim is for pupils to recognise that they choose their behaviour and that a positive choice to support the school’s Behaviour Code will lead to reward.
+Conversely, if they do not choose to follow the code, then they will be choosing a sanction.
 The school has developed measures to encourage pupils to take responsibility for their own behaviour and to help them to recognise the consequences of inappropriate behaviour.

 We encourage parents to take an active interest in their sons’/daughters’ progress.
 We undertake to contact parents at the onset of any problems occurring.
 We run monthly parent surgeries to arrange meetings between staff and parents.
 The quality of relationships in the school and at home is of crucial importance in forming pupils’ attitudes to good social behaviour and self-discipline.